WordPress/health-check/readme.txt

 == Screenshots ==

-1. This shows the plugin in action.
-When you activate it you get a message at the top of the plugins page.
+1. The health check screen after the automated tests have gone over the system.
+2. The debug information, with the copy and paste field expanded.
+3. The generic PHP information tab, when more detailed information is required.

 == Changelog ==

+= v 0.8.0 =
+* Updated recommended PHP version to mirror WordPress.org.
+* Updated texts for troubleshooting mode.
+* Re-labeled database terms to be more user friendly.
+* Added media information to the debug tab.
+* Added individual `Trouleshoot` links for the list of active plugins.
+* Added automatic copy to clipboard with supported browsers in the debug tab.

 = v 0.7.0 =
 * Troubleshooting mode now also switches to a default theme.
 * Introduced a method for toggling default or active theme use when in troubleshooting mode.
 * Introduced a method for enabling/disabling plugins while in troubleshooting mode.
 * Introduced a method for disabling troubleshooting mode without needing to log out and back in again.

-= v 0.6.0 =
-* Improved loopback tests
-  * Check if loopbacks can be completed without plugins activated
-  * Test individual plugins to identify loopback blockers
-* Add troubleshooting mode, test your website without any plugins for your session without disabling functionality for visitors.